bobbicodes/mecca/README.md

 Install [MinGW](http://www.mingw.org/) and add it to your system PATH according to [these instructions](http://www.computerhope.com/issues/ch000549.htm).

 # Usage

-    $ chmod +x synth.sh
     $ ./synth.sh

-You can now jam on your keyboard in 2 full octaves:
+You can jam on your keyboard in 2 full octaves:

      2 3   5 6 7   9 0   =
     q w e r t y u i o p [ ]